 What Is the Average Mesothelioma Settlement Time Frame?

-Although each case is different, many mesothelioma lawsuits start to award compensation within 90 days.
-Further, the entire mesothelioma lawsuit timeline usually is usually 12 months or less.
-The average asbestos claims payout is between $1 million and $1.4 million.
+Although each case is different, many mesothelioma lawsuits start to award compensation in 90 days or less.
+Further, the entire mesothelioma lawsuit timeline may take under a year in some cases.
+The average asbestos settlement payout is between $1 million and $1.4 million.

 Most cases are resolved with a mesothelioma settlement.
 This occurs when manufacturers of asbestos-based products (the defendants in the lawsuit) agree to pay a mesothelioma victim (the plaintiff) a lump sum of compensation so the lawsuit does not go to trial.

 Mesothelioma settlement time frames are affected by: